Anuragd275/Telegram_Automation/README.md

 ## Telegram Automation

+## This repo contains many files for different purposes, find the best script suitable for yourself.

 - This script can be used for forwarding message from one channel (Source) to another channel (Destination).

 - ⚠️ Forwarded message will have forwarded from "xyz" channel tag.